Development & Public Works

 Check out the 41 murals in our collection!

 UpStream Art is a storm drain mural painting project hosted by the City of Springfield’s Stormwater Team.
-Held every summer since 2016, the project commissions Oregon artists to paint murals at storm drains to call attention to stormwater infrastructure that surrounds us, is affected by us, and permanently impacts water quality, wildlife, and the waterways we share.
+Held every summer since 2016, the project commissions Oregon artists to paint murals at storm drains to draw attention to stormwater infrastructure that surrounds us, is affected by us, and permanently impacts water quality, wildlife, and the rivers we share.

-UpStream Art is funded by stormwater user fees (not taxes).
-It helps meet federal, state, and local rules that require the City to educate the public about stormwater.
-Because individual behaviors are the main source of stormwater pollution, regulations require the City to talk with the public about stormwater and how to prevent various types of pollution.
-UpStream Art is a fun way to remind everyone that streets and rivers are connected while supporting the arts and healthier rivers.
+UpStream Art is paid for through stormwater user fees (not taxes).
+It helps the City meet federal, state, and local rules that require us to educate the public about stormwater.
+Since everyday behaviors are the main source of stormwater pollution, we’re required to share how to prevent it.
+UpStream Art is one way to spread that message—while also supporting local artists and cleaner rivers.

-It’s up to you to help keep pollution from accumulating in your neighborhood and washing into the stormwater system.
-Thank you for doing your part to protect our water supplies and rivers!
+It’s up to all of us to keep pollution from building up in our neighborhoods and washing into the storm drains.
+Thank you for doing your part to protect our water and rivers.

 Virtual Tour